doheelee0328/weather-app/README.md

 ## To run the React Weather App, you can follow these steps:

+## Note!
+To use this weather app, you will need to obtain an API key.
+The API key allows the app to fetch real-time weather data.

 - Open a terminal or command prompt.

 - Navigate to the project directory using the cd command.
 For example, if your project is located in a folder called "weather-app", you would run "cd weather-app"